kalidjamie21/stock-data-collector/README.md

 Only issue: data is inconsistent perhaps due to the AV infrastructure.
 Error messages pop up at times, while at other times, the script works fine.
 Need to look into this...

+UPDATE: improved version includes more overview information ahout the company.
+Note that the above issue raised is mainly because
+AV has a limitation on API calls for its free services.
+5 calls per minute and 500 calls per month are the allowed freemium services